 Composition Notes

-When I was fourteen, I began writing a story set in 18th-century Bonn, Germany – a tale born from shadows and sorrow.
-It followed a boy who was cruelly mistreated by those around him, his body and soul marked by their cruelty.
+When I was fourteen, I began writing a story set in 18th-century Bonn, Germany.
+It followed a boy who was emotionally & physically abused by those around him.
 In time, he fled the town that had broken him, vanishing into the world to escape his pain.
 But years later, he returned – no longer the helpless boy they once knew, but a man sharpened by knowledge, power, and a thirst for vengeance.
 Yet amid his darkness, a single light appeared: a young woman whose kindness disarmed him, whose compassion stirred something long buried within.
 What began as a story of hatred became one of grace – a journey from vengeance to forgiveness, and from ruin to redemption.

 Though I never finished writing out the entire story, I instead decided to compose a piece for solo piano – hoping to capture the story’s sorrow, anger, and fragile beauty in sound.
 Three decades passed before I stumbled upon that forgotten score, like finding an old memory sealed in time.
-This time, I returned to it with new eyes and a fuller heart, reimagining it for orchestra.
-The original themes remained – the same melodies and harmonies – but they grew deeper, more intricate, more alive.
+This time, I returned to it with new eyes, reimagining it for orchestra.
+The original themes remained – the same melodies and harmonies – but they grew deeper, more intricate & alive.
 And in a way, just as the boy once returned to his town transformed, I too returned to this music as a different man.
-The journey changed us both.

 Instrumentation